HOTELS & STAY

 So ready to further explore Darjeeling tourism and all its treasures?
 Let's start...

 Unless you visit some of the great tourist attractions and sightseeing places, your experience of Darjeeling hills is likely to be incomplete.
 There are countless tourist places here including great viewpoints, monasteries & religious shrines, rolling tea estates on mountain slopes, museums, art galleries, parks & gardens, waterfalls and lot more.
-Take a look at the ones that we love to visit.
+Go through the link and take a look at the ones that we love to visit.

 You will need to take a private or a shared vehicle or in some cases a walking tour to visit some of the great tourist places I mentioned above.
 While most tourists go for the 3-Point, 7-point or Mixed-Point sightseeing tours offered by the local taxi drivers and tour operators, there are some great tours and hikes like heritage tours, tea garden walks, village tours and others that are offered by few and are hardly known to tourists.
 You will find them all in the link above.